 - As anticipated, TANF MOE spending in FFY2020 was similar to FFY2019.
-While some expenditures, such as L&I, were negatively impacted by the pandemic, other expenditures, such as food pantries, had higher expenditures in response to the pandemic. - The reportable federal participation rate (achieved WPR) began to decline in April 2020 (see graphs in section IV).
-This decline is reflected in the projected achieved WPR for both FFY2020 and FFY2021 (see section V).
-This decline is the result of the following policy changes made to support families through the pandemic: - Effective March 16, 2020, all WorkFirst participants are temporarily exempt from required participation, but may participate voluntarily.
-Participation will resume in September with a three month phase in. - Effective March 16, 2020, DSHS temporarily suspended WorkFirst sanction or termination penalties.
-Sanction policy will change July 2021 to reflect new legislation. - Effective April 1, 2020, DSHS expanded the TANF 60-month Time Limit Extension to support families experiencing hardships due to the COVID-19 emergency.
+While some 2020 expenditures, such as L&I, were negatively impacted by the pandemic in comparison to 2021, other expenditures, such as food pantries, had higher expenditures in response to the pandemic. - The reportable federal participation rate (achieved WPR) began to decline in April 2020 (see graphs in section IV).
+This decline is reflected in the achieved WPR for FFY2021 (see section V).
+This decline is the result of the following policy changes made to support families through the pandemic: - Effective March 16, 2020, all WorkFirst participants were temporarily exempted from required participation, but could participate voluntarily.
+Participation requirements resumed in September 2021 with a three-month phase-in period for case management staff to reach out to connect with parents, get up to date on their current family situation, and work with them to develop a plan for participation in Workfirst activities that meets their current goals and needs.

+- Also effective March 16, 2020, DSHS temporarily suspended associated WorkFirst non-compliance sanction and termination penalties.
+Sanction policy changed July 2021 to reflect new legislation passed as SHB 2441 (Chapter 338, laws of 2020).
+With the resumption of participation requirements those who fail to comply without good cause will also face sanctions, though with a longer timeline for reengaging than prior to the pandemic, based on implementation of SHB 2441. - Effective April 1, 2020, DSHS expanded the TANF 60-month Time Limit Extension to support families experiencing hardships due to the COVID-19 emergency.
 This policy will continue through June 2022.